HISPlayer/Unity_Video_Player/README.md

 ## 📣 NEW!: ✨
 > **Upload and Host your videos with HISPlayer**
 >
-> Need to convert your videos in your computer into HLS and DASH streams for multi-platform delivery at scale?
-HISPlayer includes now the option to upload and host your videos that can be played by HISPlayer Unity SDK. **[Start your FREE trial here!](https://hisplayer.com/unity-asset-store-saas-registration/)**
+> Need to convert your videos in your computer into HLS and DASH streams for multi-platform delivery?
+HISPlayer includes now the option to upload and host your videos that can be played by HISPlayer's Unity Video Player. **[Start your FREE trial here!](https://hisplayer.com/unity-asset-store-saas-registration/)**
 >
->Moreover, there is a version of HISPlayer Unity SDK that allows you to upload your videos directly from the **Unity Editor**, **[contact our team to get more info about it](https://hisplayer.com/contact-unity3d-video-upload-hosting/).**
+>Moreover, there is a version of HISPlayer Unity Video Player SDK that allows you to upload your videos directly from the **Unity Editor**, **[contact our team to get more info about it](https://hisplayer.com/contact-unity3d-video-upload-hosting/).**
 >
 >The following videos show how it works:
 > * **[How to upload videos from the Unity Editor with HISPlayer](https://www.youtube.com/watch?v=POzM5U31tzc)**